emqx/MQTTX/cli/README.md

 ## Documentation

-For introduction, installation, and usage, see the [MQTT X CLI documentation](https://mqttx.app/docs/cli).
+For introduction, installation, and usage, see the [MQTTX CLI documentation](https://mqttx.app/docs/cli).
 Below is a quick start guide.

 ## Installation